lisacharlotterost/lisacharlotterost.github.io/_posts/2021-02-07-crossword.md

 <h2 style="color:red;margin-top:10px;">bit.ly/_ _ _ _ _ _ _ _</h2>

 (It's not a phrase that makes sense.
-I don't like these crossword puzzles where you only need to solve half of the solution to guess it.)
+I don't like these crossword puzzles where you only need to solve half of the solution to guess the rest.)

 This URL will lead to a **Google survey**.
 Put your name in there, and you'll get the link to the Google survey results – which will be the ranking!